circonus/docs/content/irondb/getting-started/manual-installation.md

  * An active, non-sided cluster cannot be converted into a sided cluster as this would change the existing topology, which is not permitted.
- * Both sides must be specified, and non-empty (in other words, it is an error to configure a sided cluster with all hosts on one side only.)
+ * Both sides must be specified, and non-empty (in other words, it is an error to configure a sided cluster with all hosts on one side.)

 To configure a sided topology, add the `side` attribute to each `<node>`, with a value of either `a` or `b`.
 If using the `topo-helper` tool in the previous